christopherseaman/datasci_217/07/index.md

 - **Coxcomb Chart (Rose Diagram)**
   - Visualized causes of mortality during the Crimean War.
   - Highlighted the impact of poor sanitary conditions.
-  - *Proving that data visualization isn't just for the birds—even when it's called a "coxcomb"!*

 - **Impact**
   - Influenced medical reform and sanitary practices.
   - Early use of data visualization to drive policy change.
-  - *Nightingale: Saving lives with stats before it was cool.*

 ---